intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

    Like :class:`sfml.graphics.Image`, :class:`sfml.graphics.Texture` can handle a unique internal representation of pixels, which is RGBA 32 bits.
-This means that a pixel must be composed of 8 bits red, green, blue and alpha channels -- just like a :class:`sfml.graphics.Color`.
+This means that a pixel must be composed of 8 bits red, green, blue and alpha channels -- just like an :class:`sfml.graphics.Color`.

    Usage example: